Why should I write a Will?

 How much will it cost?

-The cost will vary depending on the complexity of your Will, but if your requirements are simple, it need not be expensive.
+If you use our free wills service it won’t cost you anything.
+If you choose an alternative route, the cost will vary depending on the complexity of your Will, but if your requirements are simple, it need not be expensive.
 A simple Will can cost as little as £100.

 How often should I change my Will?